Posted on June 05 2020

 We need to pressure our policy makers to even out the educational system.
 Black children in low income families are more likely to score lower on their tests and that impacts their future.
 Do you see the never-ending loop of oppression and poverty here?
-This is at no fault to them.
 If a child grows up in a household where the whole community does not make above a certain income, then there is less money to go toward their public school education.
-This means they will not have access to the same things as children in wealthier school districts and they will then struggle to further their education and get out of taking the same path as their parents.
+This means they will not have access to the same resources as children in wealthier school districts and they will struggle to further their education.
 This is part of systemic racism.
 Learn more [here]

 2. Know When To Use the Term POC (people of color)